Howards End poster

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Margaret accepts Henry Wilcox's proposal of marriage, choosing to bridge the divide between their two worlds.
 This is her active decision to connect the prose and the passion, the practical and the ideal., moving from reaction to action.

 At 71 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Helen discovers that Henry Wilcox had an affair with Jacky Bast years ago and ruined her life.
+Structural examination shows that this crucial beat Helen discovers that Henry Wilcox had an affair with Jacky Bast years ago and ruined her life.
 This revelation exposes Henry's hypocrisy and casts a shadow over Margaret's idealistic attempt to connect their worlds.
 False victory becomes false defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Henry finally honors his late wife Ruth's wish and gives Howards End to Margaret.
 This act of surrender and connection allows reconciliation.
 Margaret invites Helen and her child to live there, synthesizing family, past, and future., demonstrating the transformation achieved throughout the journey.